CalemRoelofs/swagger-ivr/README.md

 # Swagger IVR
-Have you ever found yourself reading an API definition and thought _"This is too easy, there has to be a harder way!"_? 🤔
+Finding yourself reading a API definitions and thinking _"This is too easy, there has to be a harder way!"_? 🤔
 Sick of the bright colours and utility of [Swagger UI](https://github.com/swagger-api/swagger-ui) and [Redoc](https://github.com/Redocly/redoc)? 🎨
 Wish you could review documentation with nothing but a screenless telephone? ☎️
 Then look no further, your prayers have been answered! 🙌🏼